 NURS 464 Adult Health Nursing III 4 cr.
 Focuses on advanced nursing care of adults experiencing acute, complex, and potentially unstable illnesses and injuries.
 Concepts, principles, and theories relating to adaptation and life support management of regulatory systems are included.
-Clinical experiences include laboratory simulation and life system support settings, including critical care areas, dialysis, and emergency/ trauma services.
+Clinical experiences include laboratory simulation and life system support settings, including critical care areas, dialysis, and emergency/trauma services.
 Prerequisite(s): Admission to nursing.
-CS = 30; C/L = 90\
+CS = 30; C/L = 90

 NURS 471 Nursing Review 1 cr.
 Provides a systematic review of essential nursing content required for licensure.
 Grading Basis: S/U. Prerequisite(s): NURS 456 and NURS 484.
-CS = 15\
+CS = 15

 NURS 472 Trends and Issues 2 cr.
 Evaluates current issues and trends impacting upon professional nursing practice.
 Introduces strategies to empower nurses for professional nursing with emphasis on legal, ethical, and political economic frameworks, career management; and health care policy.
 Prerequisite(s): Admission to nursing.
-CS = 30\
+CS = 30

 NURS 473 Nursing Leadership & Management 3 cr.
 Analyzes theories and concepts of leadership and management for the professional nurse in dynamic nursing care delivery systems.
 Prerequisite(s): Admission to nursing.
-CS = 45\
+CS = 45

 NURS 483 Professional Nursing II 3 cr.
 Provides the student with an opportunity to examine professional nursing in a changing health care delivery system, including the current and future focus of nursing care.
-Prerequisite(s): acceptance into RN to BSN program.
-CS = 45\
+Prerequisite(s): acceptance into RN to BSN program. $CS = 45^$ on becoming more culturally knowledgeable about global health care by immersion in a nursing culture of a different country.
+Will include additional requirements beyond travel itself.
+May be repeated for up to 24 credits for different countries.
+Prerequisite(s): Sophomore status, minimum cumulative GPA of 2.5 and prior approval by the Office of International Programs.

 NURS 493 Professional Nursing III 3 cr.
-This integrative capstone provides the students opportunities to design and implement a project in collaboration with faculty by integrating leadership and management concepts into nursing practice in a health care system.
-Prerequisite: acceptance into RN to BSN program.CS = 45\
+This integrative capstone provides the student opportunity to design and implement a project in collaboration with faculty by integrating leadership and management concepts into nursing practice in a health care system.
+Prerequisite: acceptance into RN to BSN program.CS = 45